forms-angular/forms-angular/README.md

 # forms-angular

-Fork from https://github.com/mchapman/forms-angular for some exploratory development by Mark Chapman
+Fork from https://github.com/mchapman/forms-angular by Mark Chapman

 This repo includes:
 - an npm module for automatically mapping mongoose models to RESTful resources in express